Islam-Hemida/20-Abgabe01-Hemida-Weber/README.md

 - Testing subclass Cocktail.
 - Try to test isAlkoholic.

-Coe Snippet for Subclass Cocktail
+Code Snippet for Subclass Cocktail
 =====

 If the customer drink more than 2 Cocktails then he have drink to much alcohol